 This post may contain affiliate links.
 Read our disclosure here.

 You may have learned this about me by now, but I’m a math nerd.
-It’s my father’s fault, he could whip out a calculator and figure out compound interest on anything in less than a minute.
+It’s my father’s fault, he could whip out a calculator and figure out compound interest on anything in less than a minute (with a 4-function calculator!!).
 Now years later, I love the hunt of finding the top earning bank account or even helping a friend with their taxes.

 For our family we have a habit of reassessing savings accounts yearly (as well as bills like insurance, phone etc.) I’m not up for moving checking accounts and the pain of changing direct deposits, but I’ll gladly move savings accounts to make sure we are getting the best interest and options available.

-Since 2008, bank savings accounts are basically just as good as burying money in the back yard, so finding anything with a decent interest rate can be tricky.
-You also need to be willing to look online!
+Since 2008, local bank savings accounts are basically just as good as burying money in the back yard, so finding anything with a decent interest rate can be tricky.
 To help with confusion I’m going to go through a few different ways to save money and explain what they are and some key points to remember with them.
-Then we’ll discuss who has the best rates and deals.
+Then we’ll discuss who has the best rates and deals (sneak peak… you need to be willing to look online).

 This is the tried and true account with your local bank.
 Remember the one your grandma opened for you when you were 5?
 Yeah, it’s just about as boring as it was then.
-Most local savings accounts are currently earning between .01 and .03% APY.
+Most local savings accounts are currently earning between .05 and .3% APY.
 Ummm… APY means Annual Percentage Yield, that means for the entire year!
-So if you put $1,000 in an account at the end of the year you’d earn a big fat 30¢.
+So best case scenario, if you put $1,000 in an account at the end of the year you’d earn a big fat $3.
 Seriously, go get the shovel and save the trip to the bank.

 In terms of accounts this is easiest to get to, which can be good and bad.
 Since our goal is to save money, I’d prefer a bit of distance between me and the cash and not the ability to automatically move it back into my checking account in a split second.